alexchasx/laravel-orchid-blog/README.md

 ```bash
 php artisan migrate --seed
 ```
-- Ignore errors when filling in data, if there are.
 - Create a user with the maximum (at the time of creation) rights:

 ```bash